-The falling costs of these devices mean that some of the most dangerous and costliest missions can now be done safely, predictably, and in a cost-friendly manner.
+The falling costs of these devices mean that some of the most harzadous and costliest missions can now be done safely, predictably, and in a cost-friendly manner.

 And you can expect this trend to continue.
 Forecasts value the drone market at $127b as more businesses jump on the opportunities available and investment continues to grow.

 Drones already have a long history with military use, but their capabilities during military operations are expanding.
-Drone manufacturers and software developers are rushing in to fill the gap created by militaries across the world in need of drones for:
+Drone developers and software experts are rushing in to fill the gap created by militaries across the world in need of drones for:

 - Offensive operations

-Expect to see more uses for drones in this space as their capabilities and software become more sophisticated.
+Expect to see more uses for drones in the military space as their capabilities and software become more sophisticated.

-Dramatic improvements in camera technology had greatly increased the impact of drones in emergency response operations.
-With aerial drones, teams can now spot individuals in need of help who may have otherwise being missed with the naked eye.
+Dramatic improvements in drone cameras had greatly increased the impact of drones in emergency response operations.
+With aerial drones, teams can now spot individuals in need of help who may have otherwise being missed with the human eye.

 Stakeholders have not missed these implications.
-For example, in 2017, Land Rover partnered with the Austrian Red Cross to design a special operations vehicle equipped with a roof-mounted thermal imaging drone.
-This special Land Rover Discovery, named “Project Hero” comes with an integrated landing system which allows the drone to land securely on the vehicle and could save lives by reducing response times.
+For example, in 2017, Land Rover got together with the Austrian Red Cross to create a special vehicle that had a thermal imaging drone mounted on its roof.
+This special Land Rover Discovery, named “Project Hero” comes with an integrated landing protocol which enables the drone to land securely on the vehicle and could save more lives by reducing response times.

 Humanitarian Aid and Disaster Relief

-Drones are also proving useful during disaster relief post hurricanes and earthquakes.
-They are now being used to assess damage, seek out victims, and deliver aid where necessary.
+Drones are also proving useful during disaster relief post earthquakes and hurricanes.
+They are now being leveraged for assessing damage, seek out those who need help, and delivering aid where necessary.

-Drones are also being used to monitor and combat forest fires.
-The use of surveillance drones equipped with thermal imaging cameras are being used to detect abnormal forest temperatures, for example.
-This allows response teams to detect and respond to fires mere minutes after they begin.
+Drones are also being used to track and fight forest fires.
+The use of surveillance drones equipped with thermal cameras are being used to identify strange temperatures in the forest, for example.
+This allows response teams to detect and respond to fires mere minutes after they start.

 The fight against poaching, climate change, and their effects on wildlife requires ever more innovative solutions to complex problems.
-Drones are increasing possibilities by allowing conservationists to monitor and track animals using geospatial imagery.
-Teams are also able to tag and collect samples using unmanned aerial vehicles without disturbing natural habitats.
-Drones also allow conservationists to track and incarcerate poachers more easily than before.
+Drones are increasing possibilities by allowing conservationists to track and monitor livestock using geospatial imagery.
+Teams are also able to tag and take tissue samples using unmanned aerial vehicles without disturbing habitats.
+Drones also allow conservation authorities to track and apprehend poachers more easily than before.

 Drones enable the tracking of animal-borne diseases such as those carried by insects across land masses.
-For example, drones with thermal imaging cameras have been employed before by the London School of Hygiene and Tropical Medicine to track macaque movements in the province of Palawan in the Philippines (A region known for its malaria threat).
-In this manner, drones are giving us unprecedented insight into how disease spread from animals to humans.
-Businesses like Microsoft are ramping up capabilities and using drones to capture and test mosquitoes for infectious diseases in the hopes of preventing epidemics before they occur.
+For example, UAVs with thermal cameras have been employed before by the London School of Hygiene and Tropical Medicine to monitor macaque migrationin the province of Palawan Philippines (A region known for its malaria threat).
+In this manner, drones are giving us unprecedented insight into how disease spread from animals and get into humans.
+Businesses like Microsoft are ramping up capabilities and using drones to gather and test insects for infectious diseases in the hopes of preventing outbreaks before they occur.

 Many rural areas have been cut off from the wonders of modern medicine by the surrounding rough terrain.
 Drone technology is reducing the loss of human life by offering rapid deliveries of supplies like blood, technology, and drugs to areas that need them quickly.
 A promising startup, Zipline International, has already made great strides in this regard, delivering medical supplies to rural areas across Africa and beyond.

-Drones are reducing the cost of doing agriculture in remarkable ways by enabling farmers and agriculturalists are able to compile data, automate processes, and maximize efficiency.
+Drones are reducing the cost of doing agriculture in remarkable ways by enabling farmers and agriculturalists to compile data, automate processes, and maximize efficiency.
 This is leading to increased yields as costs go down.
-A particular case is that of Raptor Maps, a leader in agricultural analytics, which uses drones to help farmers get a better idea of their potential harvest.
+A particular case is that of Raptor Maps, a leader in agricultural data analysis, which uses UAVs to aid farmers get a better idea of their possible harvest.
 Apart from analytics, other efforts are underway for using drones and other unmanned vehicles for mundane repetitive tasks like harvesting, picking, and pollinating flowers.

 In the battle against climate change, scientists are sparing no resources in the search for answers.
-Today, drones are allowing scientists to bypass the stationary points ordinarily used for capturing geospatial imaging solutions.
-And because these devices are so versatile in range and motion, they can easily follow changing patterns as they develop.
+Today, drones are allowing scientists to bypass the stationary points ordinarily used for capturing geospatial images.
+And because these devices are so versatile in range and motion, they can easily follow changing movement in the weather as they progress.

 We are still largely dependent on fossil fuels as an energy source, and lots of effort is being put in to ensure extraction, refinement, and transportation are done as safely as possible.
-With the use of drones, much of the inspection work can be done remotely and safely.
-Many of the world’s largest oil companies are taking to the skies to inspect their offshore rigs and deposits, as well as assess their pipelines.
+With the rise of UAVs, a lot of the inspection work can be executed remotely and securely.
+A lot of the largest oil companies in the world are taking to the skies to inspect their offshore rigs and deposits, as well as assess their pipelines.

-Mineral stockpiles and ore can be difficult to measure, requiring heavy capital to do so.
+Mineral stockpiles and ore can be a pain to quantify, requiring heavy capital to do so.
 But drones are taking even this area by storm.
-Mining companies are tackling difficulties by attaching special cameras onto drones to capture volumetric data from the air.
-This reduces the risks and costs of having human surveyors on the ground.
-Many of these drones can be controlled remotely without a direct line of sight and are also used for security purposes.
+Mining companies are tackling difficulties by attaching special cameras onto drones to capture data about volume from above.
+This removes the risk and costs of having human agents surveying on the ground.
+Many of these drones can be operated from afar even when out of sight, and are also used for security purposes.

 Drones are becoming increasingly popular in this construction industry, because of the ease with which they can gather relevant date.
-While ground surveying remains critical, drones can supplement that by monitoring and gauging topography throughout the project lifecycle.
+While surveying on the ground remains critical, drones can supplement that by monitoring and gauging topography throughout the project lifecycle.
 Some drone software companies even provide software capabilities for their hardware on a monthly subscription to fill this need.

 Drones are becoming instrumental in developing concepts that could translate into physical structures one day.
-For example, ETH Zurich, a Swiss university was able to partner with roboticist Raffaello D’Andrea and architecture firm Gramazio Kohler Architects to create a structure built entirely by unmanned aerial vehicles.
-By programming the drones to lift and stack polymer bricks, the partnership was able to create geometric edifice almost 10 meters in height.
-The finished structure serves as a concept for a “vertical village” that would be built with bigger drones.
+For example, ETH Zurich, a Swiss university was able to partner with robotics expert Raffaello D’Andrea and the architecture company Gramazio Kohler Architects to create a building built completely by unmanned aerial vehicles.
+By coding the drones to raise and place polymer blocks, the partnership was able to create a solid edifice almost 10 meters in height.
+The finished structure serves as a prototype for a “vertical village” that will be put together with bigger drones.

-With their capacity to capture previously impossible shots in high-resolution, drones have been able to upend the real estate industry too.
-Services now exist to offer on-demand photography solutions for residential and commercial real estate purposes.
-Even home interiors are being captured now in stunning 360-degree detail by small, agile drones to give potential buyers a perspective similar to a walk through.
+With their capacity to capture previously impossible shots in high-resolution, drones are poised to upend the real estate space too.
+Services now exist to offer real estate photography on demand for commercial and residential realty purposes.
+Even building interiors are being captured now in stunning 360-degree detail by tiny, agile drones to give potential buyers a perspective similar to a walk through.

 We are yet some way from having a massive system of autonomous air taxis, but certain companies are already thinking in that direction.
-EHANG has designed and created an autonomous aerial vehicle that operates with four rotors like a quadcopter for vertical takeoff.
+EHANG has designed and created an self-operating aerial taxi that operates with four propellers like a quadcopter and is capable of vertical takeoff.
 Even in an urban setting with lots of obstacles, EHANG’s aerial vehicle is capable of transporting passengers between destinations.
-Other functionalities include requiring minimal passenger input and a fail-safe functionality for safe landings in cases of engine failure or collision.
+Other functionalities include requiring almost no input from the passenger and incorporates fail-safe features for safe landings in cases of the engine failing or a collision occuring.

-In order to improve the stringent inspections required by the FAA’s regulatory standards, Intel partnered with Airbus to conduct exterior aircraft inspections by way of drones.
-The drones Intel supplied came with cameras that enabled them to gather images and data needed for creating detailed 3-D models of the Airbus fleet.
+In order to improve the stringent inspections required by the FAA’s regulatory standards, Intel joined with Airbus to execute exterior plane inspections by way of drones.
+The drones Intel supplied came with cameras which enabled them to gather data and images needed for creating detailed 3-D concepts of Airbus planes.

-Realizing the opportunity, Airbus now runs its own drone subsidiary called Airbus Aerial which provides inspection solutions across a range of industries.
+Realizing the opportunity, Airbus now runs its own UAV company called Airbus Aerial that provides inspections for a range of industries.
 Other services exist also, like Canard Drones, which cater to airport inspections rather than aircrafts.

 With the largest tech firms vying for global dominance, efforts are turning towards providing internet access to those presently cut off from access.
-The most high profile example so far has been Facebook experimenting with beaming down internet connection into rural areas from a solar powered drone called Aquila.
-Google also has plans to use a weather balloon like aerial device to beam internet access down from the stratosphere in an effort dubbed Project Loon.
+The most high profile example so far has been Facebook experimenting with beaming down internet connection into rural areas from a sun powered UAV called Aquila.
+Google also has plans to use an aerial device designed like weather balloon to beam internet access down from the sky in an effort dubbed Project Loon.